-At the beginning of my career, I found myself working on a large codebase that would take a significant part of the day to compile.
+At the beginning of my career, I worked on a large codebase that would take a significant part of the day to compile.
 As a junior developer on the team, I was generally tasked with modifying existing code, writing tests, or fixing bugs.
-If I was not careful, I could end up wasting half my day just waiting for this codebase to compile.
+If I was not careful, I could waste half my day just waiting for this codebase to compile.
 Worrying about compilation time caused by modifying a header file was not something I was taught in school.
 I learned quickly to use alternate debugging techniques, so I was not wasting time making a simple change and spending the rest of the day waiting on code compilation to finish.
 As part of the team, though, we recognized having to work around long recompilation times due to file changes was not a reasonable nor a productive way to work.
 So, we decided to investigate solutions that could improve our workflow.

 One solution we landed on was the PIMPL idiom.
-Specifically, the PIMPL implementation written by Herb Sutter in his "Guru of the Week" article [GotW 101].
-We integrated this implementation on some small, non-critical piece of code to test it out as we were not very familiar with this technique at the time.
+Specifically, the PIMPL implementation was written by Herb Sutter in his “Guru of the Week” article [GotW 101].
+We integrated this implementation on some small, non-critical pieces of code to test it out as we were not very familiar with this technique at the time.
 We were happy with the results and decided to refactor the rest of our codebase over time.
 With most of our private interfaces abstracted away to source files, we were now able to make changes to private member functions and member variables without needing to recompile half the codebase.
 It does not seem like much, but having a large codebase that takes significant time to compile and a multi-developer team that no longer had to wait on recompilation of the code base resulted in improved productivity.

 There is a flaw in my previous statement that PIMPL improved my team’s productivity.
 PIMPL improved one aspect of our workflow, but I think it is naïve to say it improved productivity.
 While it is true that our integration of PIMPL improved recompilation time when modifying private members or private functions.
 It did not improve compilation time for anything else.
 Recompilation time improved when modifying this data within the source because changing an algorithm or function parameter in source no longer caused the entire dependency chain of class hierarchies and header files to recompile as the header file was left unchanged.
 Adding new files, features, tests, and software in general still caused the code base and all dependent code to recompile, which again took significant time.